Jenelle Evans Speaks Out About Divorce Rumors, Reveals Why She May Not Be At ‘Teen Mom 2’ Reunion

 Divorce rumors have plagued Teen Mom 2 star Jenelle Evans and her husband, David Eason.
-However, the mom of three is speaking to E!
+However, the mom-of-three is speaking to E!
 Online and revealing what is really going on with her marriage.

 “Things are fine between me and David.
 When you’re married for a while, you don’t take Snapchat selfies every day of each other.
 You’re occupied with family and life,” Jenelle explained.